 You can easily customize this fudge recipe by adding your own flavors and mix-ins.
 Here are a few fun combinations:

-- Peppermint - Put a fun holiday twist on this fudge by adding 1 tsp peppermint extract and crushed candy canes to the mixture.
+- Peppermint - Put a fun holiday twist on this fudge by adding 1 teaspoon peppermint extract and crushed candy canes to the mixture.

 - Nuts - Add any type of chopped nuts to the mix before chilling.
 I think hazelnuts would be really good!